 Two CDFIs recognized for breaking down barriers and creating economic opportunity in Native communities

 (Washington, D.C., October 21, 2019) — Across the U.S., Native community development financial institutions (CDFIs) bring opportunity to Native communities with financing, education, and creative partnerships.
 They create jobs and pave paths to homeownership.
 Rooted in Native culture and history, these CDFIs provide access to capital for locally-owned businesses and spark economic growth.
-Today, two of these mission-driven lenders were honored by a new Native CDFI Awards program, established by Opportunity Finance Network, First Nations Oweesta Corporation and Wells Fargo.
+Today, two of these mission-driven lenders were honored by a new Native CDFI Awards program, established by Opportunity Finance Network, Oweesta Corporation and Wells Fargo.

 Launched in early 2019, the national awards program recognizes Native CDFIs and their life-changing work to help tribal communities overcome barriers to economic development and capital access.